dlejay/unschooling-friendly-countries/README.md

 ## Definition

-Whithin the context of the following list, an _unschooling friendly country_ is a sovereign state in which:
+Whithin the context of the following list, an _unschooling friendly country_ is a sovereign state or a self-governing territory not part of a sovereign state, in which:
 1. Homeschooling is a legal form of schooling ;
 2. It requires no prior authorisation ;
 3. It can be curriculum-free.